4.1.7. Overtone Sliders

 This handle allows you to move the frequency or the time position of a slider.
 When the piano is vertical, moving this handle up or down has the same effect as moving a slider line with the mouse.
 Moving the slider left or right will leave the slider at the same frequency, but move its start and end position in time.

 Many aspects of sliders can be controlled through the Overtone Sliders Toolbar.
-If the toolbar is not visible, you can enable it by clicking on Note Sliders dialog.→ → .
+If the toolbar is not visible, you can enable it by clicking on Note Sliders settings page.→ → .
 The toolbar settings are explained on the

-You can set the number of shown sliders on the toolbar, or on the Note Sliders dialog.
+You can set the number of shown sliders on the toolbar, or on the Note Sliders settings page.
 There you can also choose to how display the labels of each slider, and whether to show the note name and the frequency value.

 The following table lists the various mouse commands that you can use to manipulate overtone sliders.
 Refer to Figure 4.17 for the slider elements.